dragoon-rs/komodo/paper.md

   process that is not scalable.
 - `decode`: decodes the original data using any subset of $k$ valid shards.

+For more information about the library, the reader is encouraged to have a look at [@stevan2024performance] and [@stevan2023assessing].

 [^1]: GitLab source code: [https://gitlab.isae-supaero.fr/dragoon/komodo](https://gitlab.isae-supaero.fr/dragoon/komodo)
 [^2]: GitHub mirror for issues and pull requests: [https://github.com/dragoon-rs/komodo](https://github.com/dragoon-rs/komodo)